akionsight/QR-Code-Reader/README.md

 A Simple, Pretty GUI based QR code reader

-### Dependencies To Be Installed via Homebrew or Chocolatey
+### Dependencies To Be Installed via Homebrew

-Homebrew command:- brew install zbar
+Homebrew command:- `brew install zbar`

 ### Dependencies to be installed via pip